 Wake Forest University acknowledges the critical, ongoing need to provide a comprehensive oversight process designed to protect its information assets and electronic systems.
 Further, the University acknowledges that an effective information security strategy requires a strong and collaborative partnership across the IT organization and with the University user community.
 As such, the Information Technology Security Advisory Committee (ITSAC) advises the Executive Vice President, Provost and CIO on issues of security, privacy, and risk reduction.
 This committee may recommend information security strategies that are integrated with the University’s overall enterprise risk management programs.
 The committee is also the principal advisory body to the Executive Vice President, Provost, and CIO regarding security policies, and is responsible for recommending measures to protect the confidentiality, integrity and availability of the University’s information technology resources and data.
 The committee may evaluate and recommend resources that will improve the University’s IT security and safeguard the University’s information technology resources and data from compromise, misuse, loss or damage caused intentionally or unintentionally..

-The members of ITSAC include the Executive Vice President, Provost, Senior Vice President and General Counsel, Counsel (Chair), Associate Vice President for Information Technology & CIO, Chief Audit and Compliance Officer, Vice President for Finance, Chief Human Resources Officer, Director of Information Security, Director of IT Infrastructure and the Director of Client Services.
+The members of ITSAC include the Executive Vice President, Provost, Senior Vice President and General Counsel, Counsel (Chair), Associate Vice President for Information Technology & CIO, Chief Audit and Compliance Officer, Vice President for Finance, Chief Human Resources Officer, Chief Information Security Officer, and the Director of IT Infrastructure.

 The specific charge of the ITSAC is to: